Commando (company): History

+In 2025, Commando celebrated its 20th anniversary as a design and fashion brand.
+The milestone year included a curated Founders Collection highlighting signature pieces that shaped the brand’s evolution and a larger campaign spotlighting its legacy of innovation.

+Founder and CEO Kerry O’Brien has been recognized within the fashion industry for her contributions.
+In October 2025, she was honored with the Fashion Group International Founders’ Award at the 41st Annual FGI Night of Stars gala, celebrating her impact on fashion and the brand’s longevity.

+Commando’s cultural footprint has grown beyond intimate apparel, with prominent media coverage acknowledging its evolution from undergarments to a comprehensive fashion brand across ready‑to‑wear, hosiery, and wardrobe staples for a diverse clientele.
+A 2025 feature in People magazine highlighted the brand’s 20‑year journey and ongoing influence in fashion.

 Overview

 Commando products are made with microfiber, seamless, and are raw cut.
 They are sold online as well as in 1,200 department stores including Bloomingdale's, Neiman Marcus, Nordstrom and Saks Fifth Avenue.
 Commando is considered to have a wide celebrity following and has been worn by public figures such as Rihanna, Jennifer Lopez, Jessica Alba, Emily Blunt, Emma Watson, Kim Kardashian, Kristen Stewart and Jennifer Lawrence.
 Fashion stylists and fashion labels that use the brand include Brad Goreski, Prabal Gurung, Lela Rose, Milly, Monique Lhuillier, Tracy Reese, Rodarte and Nicole Miller.